Let's Adore Jesus-Eucharist! | Home >> Politics

 5.2) Read good books on the topics.
 See among others the books by Ben Shneiderman or Jeff Johnson in "Some Good Software Engineering Books"

-5.3) Visit other web sites.
-Simply by keeping your eyes open and taking notes, while visiting many web sites (like those of other provincial and federal parties), can help you get closer to a solution.
+5.3) Visit good-looking web sites.
+Simply by keeping your eyes open and taking notes, while visiting many web sites, can help you get closer to a solution.

 A good web site is an essential component of any good political party.
 With the preceding pieces of advice, you have enough information to build one yourself!